 The Board of Statutory Auditors verifies, after the appointment and periodically, the compliance with independence, integrity and professionalism requirements of each member, set forth in the applicable regulations.
 The Board of Directors shall make its own verifications.

-Upon the appointment of the Board of Statutory Auditors on April 13, 2017 and most recently at its meeting on February 14, 2019 the Board of Directors established, based on the assessments made by the Board of Statutory Auditors, that the Statutory Auditors met the requirements of professionalism and integrity as set out by the Ministerial Decree no. 162 of March 30, 2000, as specified by art.
-28.1 of the By-laws, as well as the independence requirements as set by law, and takes note, based on the information provided by the Board of Statutory Auditors that the Statutory Auditors met the independence requirements provided by the Corporate Governance Code, the qualification as "financial expert" under the US regulations applicable to the Board of Statutory Auditors as “Audit Committee” because of the listing of Eni in the US market, and the competence requirements, for the body as a whole, pursuant to art.
+The Board of Directors established, based on the assessments made by the Board of Statutory Auditors, that the Statutory Auditors met the requirements of professionalism and integrity as set out by the Ministerial Decree no. 162 of March 30, 2000, as specified by art.
+28.1 of the By-laws, as well as the independence requirements as set by law, and took note, based on the information provided by the Board of Statutory Auditors that the Statutory Auditors met the independence requirements provided by the Corporate Governance Code, the qualification as "financial expert" under the US regulations applicable to the Board of Statutory Auditors as “Audit Committee” due to Eni’s listing on the US market, and the competence requirements, for the body as a whole, pursuant to art.
 19, paragraph 3, of Legislative Decree no. 39/2010.

 Meetings and operational procedures of the Board of Statutory Auditors